cosmosgame/save-the-world/content/growing-up/spiral-dynamics/turquoise.md

 She talks about how her Sikh religion has guided her; beautiful, true Blue.

 ### Orange
-She talks a little about how the lawyer part of herself is a little uncomfortable with all this love talk; classic Orange
+She talks about how the lawyer part of herself is a little uncomfortable with all this love talk; classic Orange

 ### Green
 She talks about her inspiring social justice work; amazing, vibrant Green